Berberine is a plant

 diarrhea.
 This manuscript describes cardiovascular effects of berberine and its

-effects of berberine and its derivatives are attributed to the blockade of K+
+effects and its derivatives are attributed to the blockade of K+

 channels (delayed rectifier and K(ATP)) and stimulation of Na+ -Ca(2+)